-Below are links to other cameras I have used in the past.
+Below are links to the cameras I have used in the past.
 I’ve learned quite a bit about them from owning and operating them.
 Each has helped me understand what I want out of photography.

 ——————————